 The small minus point here: The beds are not wheelchair accessible, but a solution is being sought for this.

 The passage to the bath and bedroom was completely flat.
 The bathroom has tile flooring and the bedroom has some sort of vinyl with a wood look.
 Very easy to roll over.

 We took the elevator back downstairs where I took some pictures of the breakfast area and the very cozy reading/meeting area.
 Here too, beautiful colors were used which gave the whole place a cosy feeling.
 I could easily maneuver with my mini scooter between everything, and also the tiles with a parquet look were easy to roll on!

 A few days after my visit, I had a very nice meeting with Joris Keimes, the manager of this hotel.

 While having a coffee, I told him about my very positive findings.
 He would certainly pass on my tip about making the beds easier to move to the carpenters.

-Parking is available on the Dusart square or in the Blue Boulevard (much cheaper price!)
+Parking is available on Dusart Square or Blue Boulevard (much cheaper price!)
 Right next to the canal, both about 300m walk from the hotel.

-My blog followers are offered a welcome drink (soda, lager, wine or a coffee) when they mention ‘Dreamwheeler Nadine’ at reservation.
+My blog followers are offered a welcome drink (soda, lager, wine, or coffee) when they mention ‘Dreamwheeler Nadine’ at the reservation.
 Nice right?